 Board of Health meetings

-Meetings are held on the 2nd Wednesday of each month in the Clarke County Courthouse multi-purpose room located on the east wing at 4:00 pm.
+Meetings are held on the 2nd Wednesday of each month in the Clarke County Public Health Office at 4:30 pm.
 Public comment is welcome with a 5 minute limit.
 Items of business may be placed on the agenda by the public 48 hours before the meeting by contacting the Clarke County Public Health office by phone.